peter88213/novelyst_buttons/README.md

 ## Credits

 The Icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The original black and white icons were colored for this plugin by the maintainer.

 ## License